 - A person who is incapacitated

-- Minors, even if the other participant did not know the minor’s age
+- A child under the age of 16, even if the other participant did not know the child’s age

 - Mentally disabled persons, if their disability was reasonably knowable to a person who is not disabled